 But before you begin analysing your own business plans and assessing your existing e-commerce technologies to see how they might be improved, you should first research the current state of the industry, while also accepting there is never really a ‘status quo’ in the digital world.

-The second is changing retail formats through the blurring of sectors and proliferation of on-demand fulfilment.
-As the ‘maker movement’ and the ‘sharing economy’ gain in importance, it is getting harder to clearly define what a retailer is and does.
+Another trend to keep an eye on is the continually changing retail formats through the blurring of sectors and proliferation of on-demand fulfilment.
+As the ‘maker movement’ and the ‘sharing economy’ continue to gain importance, it is getting harder to clearly define what a retailer is and does.
 To affirm their relevancy, retailers need to satisfy consumers’ on-demand mind-set.

-Number three is the transformative possibilities from living with exponential technologies, both in the store and beyond.
-Technologies such as artificial intelligence (AI), machine learning (ML), smart devices, robots, sensors and virtual reality (VR) are already changing consumers’ perceptions and behaviours, with massive disruption anticipated over the next few years.
+Impossible to ignore are the transformative possibilities from exponential technologies, both in the store and beyond.
+Artificial intelligence (AI), machine learning (ML), smart devices, robots, sensors, augmented reality (AR) and virtual reality (VR) are already changing consumers’ perceptions and behaviours, with massive disruption anticipated over the next few years.
+These technologies will continue to make their mark – for SMBs like yours, they can help liberate resources better directed to growth activities.

-As we’re beginning to see, e-commerce is quickly transitioning from being an important part of every business, towards being the business.
+As we’re seeing, e-commerce is quickly transitioning from being an important part of every business, towards being the business.

 Future-proofing your e-commerce strategy